Accelerator: HPU Training

 Using torch.compile

 PyTorch Eager mode and Eager mode with torch.compile are available for early preview.
-The following compile backends are now available to support HPU: aot_hpu_training_backend for training and aot_hpu_inference_backend for inference.
+The following compile backend is now available to support training & inference on HPU: hpu_backend .

 Please refer to GAUDI Release Notes